Central values of zeta functions of non-Galois cubic fields: Sieving to the space of maximal binary cubic forms

 We begin with a bijection which allows us to replace sums over $\overline{\W_q}$ with sums over $\overline{\W_{q_1}}$, for various integers $q_1\mid q$ with $q_1<q$.
 Given a set $S\subset V(\Z)$ and an element $\alpha\in\P^1(\F_p)$, let $S^{(\alpha)}$ denote the set of elements $f\in S$ such that $f(\alpha)\equiv 0\pmod p$.
 Then we have the following result.

 \begin{lemma} Let $q$ be a positive squarefree number, and let $p$ be a prime such that $p\mid q$.
-Then there is a natural bijection between the following two sets:
+Then there is a bijection between the following two sets:

-Moreover, this bijection can be explicitly described as follows: both sets are in natural bijection with the set of isomorphism classes of pairs $(R,R')$ with $R\subset R'$, where $R$ is an index-$p$ subring of the cubic ring $R'$.
+uniquely characterized as follows.
+Both sets are in natural bijection with the set of isomorphism classes of pairs $(R,R')$ with $R\subset R'$, where $R$ is an index-$p$ subring of the cubic ring $R'$.
 The two bijections are given via $(R_f=R,R')\mapsto f$ and $(R,R'=R_g)\mapsto g$.
 Moreover, we have $|\Stab(f)|=|\Stab(g)|$. \end{lemma} \begin{proof} The set $\overline{\W_q}$ is in bijection with the set of cubic rings that are nonmaximal at every prime $p$ dividing $q$.
-As in \cite[\S7]{BST}, we consider the set of pairs of cubic rings $R\subset R'$, such that $R$ is nonmaximal at every prime dividing $q$, and the index of $R$ in $R'$ is $p$.
+As in \cite[\S9]{BST}, we consider the set of pairs of cubic rings $R\subset R'$, such that $R$ is nonmaximal at every prime dividing $q$, and the index of $R$ in $R'$ is $p$.
 Let $f$ and $g$ be representatives for the $\GL_2(\Z)$-orbits on $V(\Z)$ corresponding to $R$ and $R'$, respectively.
 If $f\in W_q$ is not a multiple of $p$, then there exists a unique index-$p$ overring $R'$ of $R$ by Proposition \ref{subsupring}.
-On the other hand, if $f=pg$ is a multiple of $p$, then the set of index-$p$ overrings $R'$ or $R$ are in natural bijection with the roots of $g$ in $\P^1(\F_p)$ (also by Proposition \ref{subsupring}).
+On the other hand, if $f$ is a multiple of $p$, then the set of index-$p$ overrings $R'$ of $R$ are in natural bijection with the roots of $f/p$ in $\P^1(\F_p)$ (also by Proposition \ref{subsupring}).
 Therefore, the set of pairs $(R,R')$ is in natural bijection with $\GL_2(\Z)$-orbits on the following set: